bergesinstitute/graf-method/book-5-unit-5.md

 ## 4. Traducir

-1. If I had known about the plan, I would not be here.
+1. If I had known, I would not be here.
 2. I would go to the movie theater tonight if I didn't have to work tomorrow.
 3. She would be happier if she had a better job.
 4. If my family lived in Asia, I would not visit them that much.
 5. If I had not been there that night, I would have never met you.
-6. If my dog were bigger, I would be afraid (tener miedo de) of him.
+6. If my dog were bigger, I would be afraid of him.
 7. If my city was less expensive, I would live in three-bedroom apartment.
 8. If I had studied medicine, I would be a doctor now.
 9. If Sara had a dog, I would go to her house with my chihuahua on Sundays.